xuequan818/MatrixFuns.jl/README.md

  0.0  0.0    1.92875e-22
 ```

-For piecewise functions consisting of continuous intervals, users can customize `color` function to first split the eigenvalues into different continuous intervals.
+For piecewise functions consisting of continuous intervals, user can customize `color` function to first split the eigenvalues into different continuous intervals.
 ```julia
 julia> x0 = 0.051 # discontinuous point